gcclinux/tardigrade/README.md

 ***AddField() function take in ((key)string, (Value) string) and add to database.***

->AddField("New string Entry", "new value string entry")
+>AddField("New string Entry", "string of data representing a the value")

 ```
 Result: